tlswg/tls13-spec/draft-ietf-tls-tls13.md

 ({{certificate-request}}).
 If the server requests client authentication but no suitable certificate is available, the client MUST send a Certificate message containing no certificates (i.e., with the "certificate_list" field having length 0).
+Server that receives a Certificate message when it haven't sent a CertificateRequest MUST send a fatal "unexpected_message" alert and close the connection.

 Meaning of this message: